2014 Wicklow County Council election: Aftermath

-Following the elections, the Fine Gael group with 8 councillors, the Fianna Fáil group with 7 councillors and an independent technical group of 4 councillors joined together to become the "official/government" side of the council, while the Sinn Féin group with 6 councillors, the Green Party councillor and an independent technical group of 5 councillors joined together to form the "opposition" side of the council.
+Following the elections, the Fine Gael group with 8 councillors, the Fianna Fáil group with 7 councillors and an independent technical group of 4 councillors came together to become the "official/government" side of the council, while the Sinn Féin group with 6 councillors, the Green Party councillor and an independent technical group of 5 councillors formed the "opposition" side of the council.
 One independent councillor refused to join either side and remained on his own.

-Following the election, at the first Annual General Meeting of the council, Christopher Fox (Independent) was elected Cathaoirleach (Chairman) of the Council.
-John Ryan (Fine Gael) was elected as Leas-Cathaoirleach (Vice-Chairman) of the Council.
+Following the election, at the first Annual General Meeting of the council, Christopher Fox (Independent) was elected Cathaoirleach (chairman) of the council.
+John Ryan (Fine Gael) was elected as Leas-Cathaoirleach (Vice-chairman) of the council.

-The "control" of this council is now a rainbow coalition of Fine Gael/Fianna Fáil/Independent.
-The opposition side consists of Sinn Féin/Green Party/Independent.
+The "control" of the council was a rainbow coalition of Fine Gael/Fianna Fáil/Independent.
+The opposition side consisted of Sinn Féin/Green Party/Independent.